 Carl Lindstrom Bursary

-The Carl Lindstrom bursary provides an award of $500 to two people entering or returning to full-time post-secondary studies leading to graduation in a profession or field associated with the delivery of public health programs or services at an accredited post-secondary or professional institution.
+The Carl Lindstrom bursary provides an award of $500 to people entering or returning to full-time post-secondary studies leading to graduation in a profession or field associated with the delivery of public health programs or services at an accredited post-secondary or professional institution.

-The Carl Lindstrom Bursary was made possible by a bequest from the estate of Mr. Roy Carl Lindstrom, a former resident of Kenora.
+The Carl Lindstrom Bursary was made possible by a generous bequest from the estate of Mr. Roy Carl Lindstrom, a former resident of Kenora.

 NWHU awards up to two (2) bursaries each year.